ivapylibs/Surveillance/Surveillance/deployment/ROS/README.md

 ## Data

-We have captured some testing data in the rosbag foramt.
+We have captured some testing data in the rosbag format.
 All the data is stored on the Dropbox.
 Please download the data from the [Dropbox link](https://www.dropbox.com/sh/6odjfrw522yko09/AAATSuZU7pl4vfzc-lVCro07a?dl=0), and put it in the ```deployment/ROS/data```.

 ## Usage